 Show Only Downloaded Music on Your iPhone

-Matt Cone February 11, 2013 Tutorials iPhone Music
+Matt Cone July 21, 2021 Tutorials iPhone Music

-From the iPhone’s home screen, tap Settings.
+From the home screen, tap the Music application.

 That’s it!
 Now you can browse your music library on your iPhone and rest assured that what you’re seeing is what you can play.
-Once you’ve restored network connectivity, just reenable that setting to start seeing all of your music again.

 Subscribe to our email newsletter